-Aha! enables you to map custom fields from Aha! to Components and other fields in JIRA.
-In both cases the integration is one-way from Aha! to JIRA.
-This means that changes in JIRA will not be reflected back to Aha!
+Aha! enables you to map custom fields from Aha! to components and other fields in Jira.
+In both cases, it is a one-way integration from Aha! to Jira.
+This means that changes in Jira will not be reflected back to Aha!

-Mapping to JIRA Components: Since JIRA restricts the values that these fields can take, you must ensure all of the following conditions are met:
+Since Jira restricts the values that these fields can take, you must ensure all of the following conditions are met:

-- For each feature you want to send to JIRA, make sure at least one component is chosen.
-If you do not choose a component that is required in JIRA you may receive an error: Remote error for ‘create_feature’: Data not accepted: components: Component/s is required.
+- For each feature you want to send to Jira, make sure at least one component is chosen.
+If you do not choose a component that is required in Jira you may receive the following error: Remote error for ‘create_feature’: Data not accepted: components: Component/s is required.

-The process for mapping custom Aha! fields to default or custom fields in JIRA is the same as above except you may use the other custom fields (not only "predefined tags field").
-Ensure that the values in each field match those that are in JIRA.
-For example, if you may only select one value in JIRA, you will set up a custom field as Pre-defined choice list type.
+The process for mapping custom Aha! fields to default or custom fields in Jira is the same as above, except you may use the other custom fields — not just the Predefined tags field.
+Ensure that the values in each field match those that are in Jira.
+For example, if you may only select one value in Jira, you will set up a custom field as Pre-defined choice list type.

 - Set up the custom fields in Aha!

-- Test by sending a feature with the custom field values selected to JIRA (via the Actions menu).
+- Test by sending a feature with the custom field values selected to Jira (via the Send dropdown).

-Note (JIRA Sprints): It is common to attempt to map a custom field in Aha! to the JIRA Agile sprint field.
-However, the sprint field is key to the operation of JIRA Agile.
+It is common to attempt to map a custom field in Aha! to the Jira Agile sprint field.
+However, the sprint field is key to the operation of Jira Agile.
 Changing the sprint affects a number of things.
-The JIRA UI is able to display the sprint in a friendly way, but the API does not support translating the internal representation into a form that is useful to external systems.
-Unfortunately, this means that Aha! (and other external systems) cannot integrate.
+The Jira UI is able to display the sprint in a friendly way, but the API does not support translating the internal representation into a form that is useful to external systems.
+Unfortunately, this means that Aha! and other external systems cannot integrate.